Arts

 Seventh Grade Drama

-In sixth grade art the focus is on 3-dimensional work.
+In sixth grade art students explore both 2 and 3-dimensional work.
 Students engage in making personally meaningful artwork and practicing the following Art Studio Habits of Mind: develop craft, engage and persist, envision, express, observe, reflect, and stretch and explore.
 Students explore and develop their craft with a variety of sculptural materials and methods while exploring their own imaginative and self-expressive directions.
 Throughout the semester, students engage in projects including shoe design, wearable sculpture, and ceramics.
 In addition to learning concepts and skills for visual art making, students learn how to brainstorm, create ideas, make plans, make adjustments, and see a project through to the end.
 Towards the end of the semester, students envision their own final project, which can be completed in any medium.

 Seventh Grade 2-Dimensional Studies

-In the seventh grade, the focus is on 2-dimensional work.
-Students engage in making personally meaningful artwork and practicing the following Art Studio Habits of Mind: develop craft, engage and persist, envision, express, observe, reflect, and stretch and explore.
-A variety of media areas are covered including drawing, painting, printmaking, and collage.
-In addition, students work with found material, altered books, painting on non-traditional surfaces, and engage in design work.
+Seventh grade students deepen their understanding of 2 and 3-dimensional work and make meaningful artwork while practicing the following Art Studio Habits of Mind: develop craft, engage and persist, envision, express, observe, reflect, and stretch and explore.
+Students explore a variety of media areas including drawing, painting, printmaking, and collage.
+In addition, students work with found material, altered books, painting on nontraditional surfaces, and design work.
 Students gain skills in each medium while working both realistically and abstractly.
 An emphasis is placed on the role of drawing; students work both observationally and conceptually.
 During the term, students look at a variety of sources of inspiration that artists utilize and allow them to serve as points of departure for classwork.
 The role of personal interpretation and individual point of view in art is continuously emphasized during this seventh grade course of study.
 Towards the end of the semester, students envision their own final project, which can be completed in any medium.

 The overall goals of the Middle School music program are to help students become more knowledgeable about the world of music and to become more skilled performers and listeners.
-Students are given opportunities to experience the challenge and joy of making music with others.
+Students are given opportunities to experience the challenge and joy of making music with others through our ensemble-based curriculum.
+Ensembles meet twice a week for 50 minutes.
 Playing music and singing together helps students build a repertoire, which in turn provides a context for specific musical concepts.
-Playing music from diverse genres, incorporating student interests, and providing opportunities to improvise and create are a priority.
-Through their ensembles, Middle Schoolers develop skill with their instruments and with music theory and notation.
+Playing music from diverse genres, incorporating student interests, and providing opportunities to improvise and create are all priorities.
+Through their ensemble-based music classes, Middle Schoolers develop skill with their instruments and with music theory and notation.
 All groups have the opportunity to perform during the school year.

-In addition, sixth and seventh graders may elect to audition for the Advanced Ensembles (also Chorus, Chamber Band, and Strings) that meet once a week before or after school.
+In addition, all Middle School students may elect to audition for the Advanced Ensembles (B#s, the Middle School a cappella group; Jazz Band; and Strings) that meet once a week before or after school.

 Middle School Chorus (Middle Cs)